FredWang1999/hass-addon-frp-client-HTTPS/README.md

 ⚠️ **Note: This README corresponds to v1.0.0 and may not fully reflect the current state of the repository.
 Please change to the specific tag for the most accurate information.**

-# Hass Addon FRP Client
+# Hass Addon FRP Client HTTPS
-Home Assistant Community Add-on: FRP Client
+Home Assistant Community Add-on: FRP Client HTTPS

 You can leverage this add-on to achieve remote access to local Home Assistant OS by port forwarding.